3shmawyz/Cantiin/docker.md

-# Docker Flask Example
+# Runnng Cantiin using Docker

-## About

-This is an MIT licensed Flask Application running on docker

 ## Up And Running:

 ### 1) Validations:
-Inside the CLI (Git bash for example run these commands)
+Inside the CLI (Git bash for example) run these commands

 <b>